 Once you have 3 – 5 wraps of the hackle you can tie it off and clip the excess off.

 Whip finish the head and add a drop of lacquer or head cement.
 Take care to pull the hackle back when add the lacquer so it does not wick up the fibers.

 The finished product.
 These ones were tied using chartreuse thread.
 There are 2 size 12’s on the left with one size 16 on the right.
 A penny added to give you an idea of the size.

-I'm a web technology guy building products for real estate, a photographer, wine lover, and BBQ aficionado.
+I'm a web technology guy, a photographer, wine lover, and BBQ aficionado.
 I also like to hunt with gun or bow, I tie my own flies and love to fish!

 Check me out on Flickr: